eddiecorrigall/eddiecorrigall.github.io/hugo/content/about.md

 title = 'About'
 +++

+Hi, I'm Eddie,

-Hi, I'm Eddie - a canadian software developer living in Kitchener, Ontario.
+A Canadian 🇨🇦 software developer living in [Kitchener, Ontario](https://maps.app.goo.gl/94Z5CbSJW5tLtwQK9).

 I am interest in a great number of topics, and I like to learn and share.